 Lastly, properly store your sheets by sealing them up and keeping them in a cool, dry place.
 If possible, keep them away from humidity and dust.

 NOTE: I highly recommend DermaTherapy sheets for people living with eczema and psoriasis — they have been tested in multiple clinical trials.
 The difference with these sheets is that they control moisture, thus reducing friction on your skin.

 See more helpful articles:

-Ashley Wall is a Freelance Writer who started her own blog Itchin’ Since ’87 as a creative outlet.
-As a long time eczema sufferer, she considers herself thee ‘eczema aficionado’.
+Ashley Wall is a freelance writer who started her blog Itchin’ Since ’87 as a creative outlet.
+As a longtime eczema sufferer, she considers herself the ‘eczema aficionado’.
 She’s a huge advocate for maintaining a healthy and active lifestyle.
 Her life’s mission is to help find a cure for eczema.
 With her experience, she also hopes to give insightful advice on living with eczema through her writing and work.
-Aside from her website, Ashley is available to connect with on Twitter, Instagram, and Pinterest.
+Aside from her website, Ashley is available to connect on Twitter, Instagram, and Pinterest.